 Yes!
-Twice a week, each cow is tested using the California Mastitis Test.
+Cows are tested regularly using the California Mastitis Test.
 If there is a failed test, a cow’s milk will be excluded from the bulk tank, treated for mastitis and exempted from the bulk tank until a clear California Mastitis Test is produced.

 10. How do you clean your cows’ udders prior to milking?